Finiteness of formal pushforwards: Introduction

 If $j:V \to U$ is an inclusion of an open subscheme of a scheme $U$, then the map $j_*$, which carries sheaves of modules on $V$ to sheaves of modules on $U$, preserves quasi-coherence but not necessarily coherence.
 For example, if $U$ is the affine $x$-line over a field $k$, and $V$ is the complement of the origin, then $j_*(\mc O_V)$ is not coherent because its global sections are $k[x,x^{-1}]$, which is not finite over $\mc O(U) = k[x]$.

-But for a normal connected quasi-projective variety $U$, if the sheaf if torsion-free and the complement of $V$ in $U$ has codimension at least two, then coherence is preserved under pushforward (see Theorem~\ref{scheme pushforward}, where the hypotheses on $U$ are weaker).
-In this paper, we prove the following analogous result in the context of formal schemes over a complete discrete valuation ring $T$.
+But for a normal connected quasi-projective variety $U$, if the sheaf if torsion-free and the complement of $V$ in $U$ has codimension at least two, then torsion freeness and coherence are preserved under pushforward (see Theorem~\ref{scheme pushforward}, where the hypotheses on $U$ are weaker).
+In particular, the pushforward is finite, in the sense that it assigns to each affine open set a finite torsion-free module over the ring of functions.

+In this paper, we prove the following finiteness result in the context of formal schemes over a complete discrete valuation ring $T$.

-\begin{thm*} [see Theorem~\ref{genl coh ext}] Let $\ms X$ be a normal connected quasi-projective $T$-scheme, and let $f:V\hookrightarrow U$ be an inclusion of non-empty open subsets of the reduced closed fiber of $\ms X$ such that the complement of $V$ in $U$ has codimension at least two in $U$.
+\begin{thm*} [see Theorem~\ref{genl fin ext}] Let $\ms X$ be a normal connected quasi-projective $T$-scheme, and let $f:V\hookrightarrow U$ be an inclusion of non-empty open subsets of the reduced closed fiber of $\ms X$ such that the complement of $V$ in $U$ has codimension at least two in $U$.
 Write $\frak U, \frak V$ for the formal completions of $\ms X$ along $U,V$.
-If $\ms F$ is a torsion-free coherent sheaf on $\frak V$, then $\wh f_*(\ms F)$ is a torsion-free coherent sheaf on $\mf U$. \end{thm*}
+If $\ms F$ is a torsion-free coherent sheaf on $\frak V$, then $\wh f_*(\ms F)$ is a finite torsion-free sheaf on $\mf U$. \end{thm*}

+Unlike the situation for schemes, the pushforward of formal sheaves does not in general preserve quasi-coherence, and finite pushforwards need not be coherent, as we show in Section~\ref{fin vs coh}.
+In that section we also give sufficient conditions for a formal pushforward to be coherent; see Theorem~\ref{coherent conditions} and its corollaries.